sarisabban/Pose/README.md

 > `Score()` is the single API surface in this library that is chirality-aware end to end — it produces correct, comparable design scores for D-amino acids, mixed L/D sequences, mirror-image proteins, and non-canonical residues without any extra arguments.
 ML-based ranking proxies (AlphaFold pLDDT, ProteinMPNN log-likelihoods) do not work in this regime because they were trained on canonical-L PDB data only.

-> All numerical values currently in `database.json['Energy Parameters']` for the four added terms (`lk_solvation`, `hbond`, `kbp`, `ref_state`) and the term `weights` are placeholders.
-The math, vectorisation, and chirality logic are production-quality; replacing the placeholders with values fitted from your own PDB-derived dataset is the only remaining step before the score function is production-ready.
-The Rotamer Library values themselves are derived from Dunbrack BBDEP2010 (CC-BY-4.0) and are real; only the eight term weights and the four added-term parameter blocks are placeholder.
+> Numerical parameters for the four added terms (`lk_solvation`, `hbond`, `kbp`, `ref_state`) and the term `weights` are **not currently shipped** in `database.json` — they were removed during the recent force-field refactor and are pending re-fitting against a curated PDB-derived dataset.
+The math, vectorisation, and chirality logic are production-quality and preserved in source.
+The Rotamer Library values themselves are derived from Dunbrack BBDEP2010 (CC-BY-4.0) and are real and current.

 ### Tools